angr/angr-platforms/angr_platforms/bf/README.md

 Our lifter, demoed here, directly converts the `<>+-[].,` of BF into multiple VEX instructions.
-In addition to making lifters modular, we also provide a set of helper functions for those writing even very complex lifters, which can be found in `pyvex.lift.util.vex_helper`
+In addition to making lifters modular, we also provide a set of helper functions for those writing even very complex lifters, which can be found in `pyvex.lifting.util.vex_helper`

 Example usage (with the VEX lifter):
 ```python